‘Planet Nine’ Evidence May Have Appeared In Medieval Records

 While some scour the skies with powerful telescopes in hopes of spotting the elusive super-Earth in the outer solar system beyond the Kuiper Belt, others turn to medieval records to uncover their hidden secrets, LiveScience reports.

-To this effect, an astronomer with an interest for the humanities and a medievalist with a passion for astronomy are coming together in a unique scientific venture aimed to explore how the cosmos was understood in the Middle Ages.
+To this effect, an astronomer with an interest for the humanities and a medievalist with a passion for astronomy have come together in a unique scientific venture aimed to explore how the cosmos was understood in the Middle Ages.

 The medievalist is Dr. Marilina Cesario; the astronomer is Dr. Pedro Lacerda.
-Both are researchers at the Queen’s University Belfast in Northern Ireland and are committed to finding out whether the mysterious Planet Nine was mentioned in any type of historical record, written of otherwise.
+Both are researchers at the Queen’s University Belfast in Northern Ireland and are committed to finding out whether the mysterious Planet Nine was mentioned in any type of historical record, written or otherwise.

 The duo plans to go over a bounty of Anglo-Saxon documents and artistic depictions of comet passages and other interesting astronomical phenomena that captured people’s attention during the Dark Ages.